wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    Individual resources created within a Resource Group will be placed in the same region.

+   ### CLI Naming convensions

+   PROTIP: Since so many az commands refer to an Azure Resource Group, my scripts specify Resource Group or Location as the last item, using these naming conventions for enviornment variables:

+   <pre><strong>MY_LOC="eastus"
+MY_RG="azuremolchapter2"
+az group create --name "${MY_RG}" \
+   --location "${MY_LOC}"
+   </strong></pre>

+   PROTIP: Me standardizing means that you can use a different name safely by doing a "Change All" across all files.

    ### Tags

+   Each tag is a name=value pair such as <tt>Department=Finance</tt>, <tt>Project=Advance1</tt>, <tt>Customer=Acme</tt>, etc.

+1. To create a tag:

+   <pre><strong>az resource tag --tags Department=Finance \
+    --name msftlearn-vnet1 \
+    --resource-type "Microsoft.Network/virtualNetworks" \
+    --resource-group "$MY_RG"
+   </strong></pre>

-1. Click "Review + create" if you are not using Tags or if the resource doesn't support tags.<br />
+1. Click "Review + create" if you are not using Tags or if the resource doesn't support tags.
 1. Click "Next: Tags" if you can specify one according to your Tag Naming Convention:

-   LIMIT PROTIP: Up to 50 Tags can be associated with each resource.
+   LIMIT PROTIPS: Up to 50 Tags can be associated with each resource.<br />
    Tag names are limited to 512 characters.<br />
-   Tag names for storage accounts have a limit of 128 characters.
+   Tag names for storage accounts have a limit of 128 characters.<br />
    Tag values can be up to 256.<br />

    Tags are your own metadata for: